 In future posts, I will discuss what I mean by “high-quality” content, how to produce it, and how it fits into your web marketing plan.

-Ben Ritter leads James Publishing’s website content writing team.
+Ben Ritter leads James Attorney Marketing’s website content writing team.
 He started at James as a book editor and worked in-house as a site coder and lawyer search engine optimizer before taking on his current role.

 Ben graduated cum laude from the University of California, Irvine, where he studied English and film.
 He wrote 75 bylined articles for his campus newspaper and was editor-in-chief senior year.
 He is an Eagle Scout, a Mensan, and a Phi Beta Kappan.